Ikayherce/disappointed_cat/README.md

 ### Possible future features
  - Choice of level (easy, medium or hard).
  - Adding colors to the design and more forms of visual appeal to the game.
- - A logo display at the beginning of the game .
+ - A logo display at the beginning of the game.

 ## Debugging

-### Fixed bugs
- - Game wouldn't return a correct answer feedback even when user introduced right letter.
-This happened because the list of words in words.py was in lower case, while the code was expecting upper case letters.
-This was fixed by converting the input from the user into lowercase.
-### Unfixed bugs
-- User doesn't get correct number of guesses .
-- Game doesn't run again when user gives input "y"
+ There were a few bugs I succeeded in fixing in the previous version of my code that included a class for level choice in the game, but most of the bugs remained unfixed because of a time issue.
+The simplified version of the project does not have unfixed bugs.

 ## Deployment
 - The code has been created in the IDE Gitpod, stored and pushed to Github's repository and then deployed in Heroku via Github, using Code Institute's mockterminal.
-In order to deploy in Heroku, I used the instructions provided by Code Institute for this project, see below:
+-In order to deploy in Heroku, I used the instructions provided by Code Institute for this project, see below:
 * When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: 1. `heroku/python` 2. `heroku/nodejs`
 * You must then create a _Config Var_ called `PORT`.
 Set this to `8000`
 * If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.